revathskumar/blog.revathskumar.com/_posts/2019-08-02-in-search-of-a-height-adjustable-standing-desk.md

 # <a class="anchor" name="rife" href="#rife"><i class="anchor-icon"></i></a>Rife

-[Rife](rife) sells the table without table top and you have to assemble youself with their guide.
+[Rife][rife] sells the table without table top and you have to assemble youself with their guide.
 Since the vendor is from delhi, I couldn't get any demo as they don't have any showroom in Bangalore.

       Features       | ❌ / ✅